-Also works great the same as Thai red curry paste.
+Also works excellently the same as Thai red curry paste.
 It's made with turmeric, coriander, red chili, fennel, cumin, cinnamon, cloves, shallot, garlic, ginger, and galangal.

 Works as a good substitute for the curry powder.

 The curry powder and chat masala has a different flavor profile.
-However it works as a substitute to bring about the South Asian characters.
+However, it is a substitute for bringing about the South Asian characters.

 Chickpea curry masala

-If you have been to the Indian store and confused with the different spice mixes.
+Suppose you have been to the Indian store and are confused with the different spice mixes.
 And this is the only spice mix you have in hand.
-Keep cool and feel free to substitute with the curry powder.
+Keep calm, and feel free to substitute with the curry powder.

-Though chickpea curry masala’s aroma differs with every brand, still each one of them tastes delicious in their own way.
+Though chickpea curry masala’s aroma differs with every brand, each one tastes delicious in its way.

-The Chinese five spice blend is another great option for replacing the curry powder in gravy recipes.
-And this is usually made with star anise, bay leaves, cinnamon, cumin, and Sichuan pepper.
+The Chinese five-spice blend is another excellent option for replacing the curry powder in gravy recipes.
+This is usually made with star anise, bay leaves, cinnamon, cumin, and Sichuan pepper.

-In curry powder red chilies are infused for the heat.
-Whereas in Chinese five spice blend, Sichuan pepper is added to provide the heat.
+In curry powder, red chilies are infused for the heat.
+In the Chinese five-spice blend, Sichuan pepper is added to provide the heat.